 Pass Plus comprises six modules, each covering a different aspect of driving.
 These modules are:

 Some of the aspects may be covered in theory only, such as weather and night driving which require conditions that may be hard to replicate especially in the summer, or motorway driving if there is no motorway nearby.
 However, this is only done when a practical training session is not possible.

 The scheme takes a minimum of six hours to complete.
 The practical assessment is more lenient than that used in the standard driving test, and adherence to many rules that would otherwise constitute a major mistake in the main practical exam (such as parking at an angle) does not apply.
 It is only required that one is able to drive safely and legally.

-There is no examination at the end of the Pass Plus course; rather, a certificate is awarded from the DSA once the instructor is satisfied with the candidate’s competence.
+There is no examination at the end of the Pass Plus course; rather, a certificate is awarded from the DVSA once the instructor is satisfied with the candidate’s competence.

 Each module must be completed to an achieved or exceeded standard, in order to pass: